d4rkc0d3r/d4rkAvatarOptimizer/README.md

 Shows all materials that can't be merged if their properties differ.
 ### Unmergable Texture Materials
 Shows all materials that can't be merged if their textures differ.
+### Crunched Textures
+Shows all textures that got crunch compressed.
 ### Unused Components
 Shows all components that will get deleted by "Delete Unused Components".
 ### Always Disabled Game Objects